Dark-Matter-Labs/how-dml-uses-data/how-dml-uses-data.md

 * [Right to object](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-object/)
 * [Rights related to automated decision-making, including profiling](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/rights-related-to-automated-decision-making-including-profiling/)

-To exercise any of these rights, please contact us at [data@projectsbyif.com](mailto:data@projectsbyif.com).
+To exercise any of these rights, please contact us at [info@darkmatterlabs.org](mailto:info@darkmatterlabs.org).
 You can find information specific to the services we use or our activities in the relevant sections of this document.
 We will respond to all requests within 28 days of receiving them.

-Our postal address is Projects By IF, New Wing, Somerset House, London, WC2R 1LA.
+Our postal address is Dark Matter Labs, Trading via Architecture 00 Ltd., 217 Mare Street London, E8 3QE United Kingdom

 If you aren't satisfied by our response, you can contact the [Information Commissioner's Office](https://ico.org.uk/concerns/).